Allswell Mattress Review

 The Allswell Hybrid mattress is priced very affordably.
-It’s quite a bit cheaper than the average bed-in-a-box.
+It’s quite a bit cheaper than the average mattress in a box.
 Given the bed’s high-quality construction and the fact that it’s manufactured by a well-respected bedding company, we think this mattress in an excellent value.
 Here’s how pricing breaks down by size.
-It’s worth noting that the bed is not offered in Twin XL or California King sizes.

 We have some more good news for you.
 Allswell Home regularly offers coupon codes and promo codes to make their mattresses even more affordable.
 They don’t do it all the time but around major holidays we’ve seen them offer $50-$100 off.
 Check the green discount box on the right hand side of the screen to see if the company is currently offering a discount.

-As the name implies, this is a hybrid mattress that is comprised of both layers of foam and coils.
+As the name implies, this is an innerspring mattress that is comprised of both layers of foam and coils.
 In total, the bed comes in a 10″ thick.

 For the very base, the bed uses a thin layer of dense poly foam.
 This layer doesn’t do much from a practical standpoint other than provide a foundation for the coils above to sit on.
 On that note, the next layer is comprised of 6″ individually wrapped coils.
 Together these coils serve as the primary support framework for the bed.